Last Updated on January 12, 2022 by Marsh Fasteners

 - Leaving Exposed Surfaces Open to Contamination and Corrosion

 The exposed part of the fastener, for example, the top part of a screw, can often be exposed to various contaminants that could cause corrosion.
 For instance, metal filings may settle on it, causing it to rust gradually.
 This also leads to internal damage and decay of the material.
 Try to keep the exposed parts covered at times when such contaminants might be present, and promptly clean any likely culprits away.
 Other tips to reduce contamination include:

 - Using the Wrong Grade

 The first question you must ask yourself: What material or grade of fastener do I need?
 Unfortunately, few people take note of the grade of steel that has been used to make their fasteners.
 It would pay to start being conscious of this.
 In an environment where corrosion is a likely occurrence, choose 316-grade stainless steel, which has excellent resistance to metal oxidization.
 Alternatively, 304 also offers decent resistance against corrosion.
 Other grades are likely to corrode relatively quickly.

 - Using Low-Nickel Stainless Steel

 The nickel content of stainless steel is an important aspect of its rust-resistant properties.
 However, several of the stainless steel fasteners (200 series) are low in chromium content, making them more susceptible to rusting.
-Fasteners that are low in nickel, as well as chromium, and relatively higher in manganese, are not suitable to resist rusting.
+Fasteners that are low in nickel as well and relatively higher in manganese, are not suitable to resist rusting.
 Again, you should opt for 316 stainless steel.
 However, there are several proprietary grades, which are sold as 304 or 316, and are high in manganese and low in nickel that have entered the market.
 These are not suitable in coastal environments.

 - Uneven Finishing

 One method to ensure better corrosion resistance of your fasteners is selecting the right finish.
 If you leave your fasteners, especially hinges or down-pipes, unevenly seated or not flush with the surface, you are leaving gaps that could be filled by dusty particles.
 Over a period of time, these fasteners can end up with rougher surfaces.
 These can break down the protective layer of chromium oxide and lead to corrosion.
 Be careful of how you seat your fasteners.